TheInstituteOfCode/ash-site-/_projects/alberta-canada.md

   to yourself.
 Visit Banff to watch sunrise over Vermillion Lakes, and drive the Icefields Parkway towards Jasper to marvel at the frozen waterfalls and snow-covered peaks.
-Detour to Abraham Lake, where you can view frozen methane bubbles under the lakes surface.
+Detour to Abraham Lake, where you can view frozen methane bubbles under the lake surface.
 Try your hand at skiing, snowboarding, ice-fishing, snowshoeing, or any other winter sport you've been dreaming of.
   Alberta truly is a winter wonderland!
 ---